zxtariel0512/CS-Course-Online-WebApp/README.md

 ![](./documentation/review.png)

-### /username/profile - personal profile of current user
+### /username/profile - personal profile of current user.
+(May contain 'drop' utility, which is not displayed now so far.)

 ![](./documentation/profile.png)